mani-hash/binary-search-tree/README.md

    Kid
    Dig
    ```
-- The final executable file is stored in `build/` and named as `bts`
+- The final executable file is stored in `build/` directory and named as `bst`